matthieukomorowski/mimic_workshop/README.md

 These are training materials for the MIMIC Critical Care Database.
 The package includes:

-- a demo version of MIMIC which can be quickly installed in the Firefox web browser with the SQLite Plugin.
+- a demo version of SQLite MIMIC which requires no installation.
 - some sample SQL queries which can be used to query the MIMIC data
 - an IPython Notebook which connects to the demo MIMIC database and allows analysis to be carried out using Python.